 If you don’t feel like fast food, you can walk a few steps to several good restaurants.
 Two of them are right on the beach.
 Others are on Main Street.

 Parking can be a challenge.
 Especially on the weekend.
 If you get here early enough, you might be lucky to find a parking spot right on the beach.
-Otherwise, just head to one of the parking structure around Main Street and Pacific Coast Highway.
+Otherwise, just head to one of the parking structure around Main Street and Pacific Coast Highway - or part at Pacific City Mall.

 Huntington Dog Beach